alexanderthclark/Python-for-Data-Analysis-Course-F20/README.md

 # Python-for-Data-Analysis-Course

-Lecture notes from Python for Data Analysis (Applied Analytics MS).
+Lecture notes and limited materials from Python for Data Analysis (Applied Analytics MS).